vllm-project/vllm/docs/source/getting_started/quickstart.rst

+.. _quickstart:

 Quickstart
 ==========

-This guide shows how to use vLLM for:
+This guide shows how to use vLLM to:

-* running offline batched inference on a dataset
+* run offline batched inference on a dataset;
-* build an API server for a large language model
+* build an API server for a large language model;
-* start an OpenAI-compatible API server
+* start an OpenAI-compatible API server.

-Be sure to complete the `installation instructions <installation.html>`_ before continuing with this guide.
+Be sure to complete the :ref:`installation instructions <installation>` before continuing with this guide.

 Offline Batched Inference
 -------------------------

 We first show an example of using vLLM for offline batched inference on a dataset.
 In other words, we use vLLM to generate texts for a list of input prompts.

-First, import ``LLM`` and ``SamplingParams`` from vLLM.
+Import ``LLM`` and ``SamplingParams`` from vLLM.
 The ``LLM`` class is the main class for running offline inference with vLLM engine.
 The ``SamplingParams`` class specifies the parameters for the sampling process.

 .. code-block:: python

     from vllm import LLM, SamplingParams

-We perform inference on the following list of input prompts.
-We use a ``SamplingParams`` object to specify the sampling parameters for the generation process.
-In this example, we set the sampling temperature to 0.8 and nucleus sampling probability to 0.95.
-For more information about the sampling parameters, please refer to the `class definition <https://github.com/WoosukKwon/cacheflow/blob/main/cacheflow/sampling_params.py>`_.
+Define the list of input prompts and the sampling parameters for generation.
+The sampling temperature is set to 0.8 and the nucleus sampling probability is set to 0.95.
+For more information about the sampling parameters, refer to the `class definition <https://github.com/WoosukKwon/cacheflow/blob/main/cacheflow/sampling_params.py>`_.

 .. code-block:: python